Home in Algiers, Algeria.

 Priority areas of Germany’s sustainable urban development activities

 Currently, 80 per cent of global economic activity is generated in cities.
 Cities also account for around 80 per cent of the world’s energy consumption.
-They are responsible for over 70 per cent of greenhouse gas emissions and around 70 per cent of the world’s waste.
+They are responsible for around 80 per cent of greenhouse gas emissions and around 70 per cent of the world’s waste.

 The BMZ supports it partner countries in achieving a just transition to a climate-neutral, socially just economy and society.
 They work together to create an enabling environment for sustainable urban development (good governance, participatory urban planning, access to finance).